hotosm/docs/docs/dev-practices.md

     stats and better tracking of mapping progress across projects.

+!!! note

+    To add the `repo:repo-name` automatically for each new issue, we can create the following Github workflow

+    ```yaml
+    # We add a label `repo:repo-name` to each new issue,
+    # for easier tracking in external systems

+    name: 🏷️ Issue Label

+    on:
+      issues:
+        types:
+          - opened

+    jobs:
+      issue-label:
+        runs-on: ubuntu-latest
+        permissions:
+          issues: write

+        steps:
+          - run: gh issue edit "$NUMBER" --add-label "$LABELS"
+            env:
+              GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+              GH_REPO: ${{ github.repository }}
+              NUMBER: ${{ github.event.issue.number }}
+              LABELS: repo:drone-tm
+    ```

 ### Public roadmap

 - We have a public roadmap linking all tools together under